 JOHN PYNCHON JR. was born in 1564 at Writtle, Essex, England.
 He inherited the family properties at Springfield, England, upon his father’s death in 1573 at the age of nine.
 He was educated at New College, Oxford, and received his bachelor’s degree there in 1581 at the age of seventeen.

-When he died in 1610, John Pynchon, “gent.”, provided in his will that William, his eldest son, should receive, during the remainder of his wife’s life, a portion of the rents and profits of certain lands and tenements in the parish of Writtle, and after her death, all the houses, lands, and tenements of decedent in Springfield and Widford.
-In case you’re wondering, Widford is in the county of Hertfordshire.
-Here was born “the Apostle to the Indians," John Eliot, in 1604.
-He immigrated to New England in 1631 and was pastor of the church in Roxbury from 1632 until his death.
+When he died in 1610, John Pynchon, “gent.”, provided in his will that William, his eldest son, should receive, during the remainder of his wife’s life, a portion of the rents and profits of certain lands and tenements in the parish of Writtle, and after her death, all the houses, lands, and tenements of decedent in Springfield and Widford, all in Essex.

-It is possible that he married first a young woman of the surname Orchard, of whom nothing is known.
+It is possible that William married first a young woman of the surname Orchard, of whom nothing is known.

 On October 3rd, 1588, he married FRANCES BRETT.
-She was born about 1568 at Terling, Essex County, England.
-She was the sister of Thomas Brett.
+She was born about 1568 at Terling, Essex County, England, the daughter of Thomas and Jane Brett.